Board of Advisors

 Taylor received a Bachelor of Arts in French from Middlebury College and an International MBA from the Daniels College of Business at the University of Denver.
 He currently serves as the Chairman of the Board of Advisors for the Graduate School of Professional Psychology.

-Senior Vice President of Internal Audit, FirstBank Holding Company
+Senior Vice President of Loan Servicing, FirstBank Holding Company

 Jenny Lagerberg has 30 years of experience in the banking industry, including operational and regulatory compliance experience and 25 years of internal auditing experience.